-Arguments to makeFeatures. . . .

-maxTail Maximum portion of total length of chromosome that may be left free of features compoundFeatures when extending the feature list.

-(see Details).

-List of feature classes that are produced by combining two features.
-This may happen during the call to reconcileFeatures and requires special handling
+••• Arguments to makeFeatures. maxTail Maximum portion of total length of chromosome that may be left free of features (see Details). compoundFeature 25 List of feature classes that are produced by combining two features.
+This may happen during the call to reconcileFeatures and requires special handling when extending the feature list.